 Configuring a step to use a Worker Pool

 If there are worker pools configured, any step that requires a worker can be targeted at any pool.
 It’s possible to use multiple pools in the one deployment process, for example, if you configured one pool of workers for script steps and another for Azure deployments.
 Once there are worker pools configured, the Octopus Web Portal will ensure a pool is set for any step that requires a worker.

 The Octopus Web Portal is worker pool aware.
 If you haven’t configured pools or workers, the only option for steps that require a worker is the built-in worker, so the UI will only display the option to run a step on the

 Octopus Server.
 In this case, Azure, AWS and Terraform steps will assume the default and display no choice.
 If you have configured extra workers or pools, script, Azure, AWS and Terraform steps will allow the selection of a worker pool.

-Cloud targets can set their own default pool.
-If a step is targeted at a cloud target and the worker pool for the step is the default pool, the cloud target's default pool is used.
+Cloud targets such as Cloud regions and Kubernetes targets can set their own default worker pool, both for deployment steps and health checks.
+If a step is targeted at a cloud target and the worker pool selected for the step is the default pool, the cloud target’s default pool is used.
 This allows setting up workers that are co-located with cloud targets.
 Another option is locking down cloud targets so the only machines that can deploy are co-located polling workers.